snagasuri/autodoc-testing/README.md

 ## Latest Update: README.md

-Here is the concise description of the changes:
+Here is the structured response:

 **1. Brief description of the change:** A new commit was pushed to the main branch of the "autodoc-testing" repository, updating the README.md file with new content.